 - “Would a birdbrain know that being called a birdbrain is actually a compliment?”

 Calling someone a birdbrain is a mild insult.
 And you may find that people use it when someone close to them is behaving silly or childish.
 People rarely use it in a way to convey serious offense.
 Although, it can still be hurtful when you’re on the receiving end.
 If a friend calls you a birdbrain for tripping over a chair, then you both probably laughed and agreed upon your clumsiness.
 But if someone says that you are a birdbrain behind your back, they may mean more offense and genuinely find you stupid or dumb.
-If you find yourself stumped on how to respond, think about the context of the situation and how it was said.
+If you find yourself stumped, think about the context of the situation.

 And, sometimes, you might call yourself a birdbrain for being absentminded, forgetful, immature, or awkward.

-So while the word is meant to be an insult, it can still be taken lightly.
+So while it is an insult, people may use it playfully.
 However, you should still be cautious about how you wield any slander, whether outdated or not.

 A Birdbrain Similar Sayings